Krzysztofprzem/ocr_reader_writer/README.md

 #### Description
 Project created in order to automate process of extracting text from images set into textfiles.
-This currently supports only .jpg and .png images extensions.
+This project currently supports only .jpg and .png images extensions.

 #### Example application